pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Add new synonyms in existing one

 If we want to add new synonyms in the existing one, we update the existing record.
-For example, If we also want to match "imitate" when we use "copy" as a search key word.
+For example, if we also want to match "imitate" when we use "copy" as a search key word.

 ```sql
 UPDATE synonyms SET synonyms = array_append(synonyms, 'imitate') WHERE term = 'copy';